Architecture Overview

 - The signed transaction is submitted to IOTA validators

-- Validators verify the signature and execute the Move function
+- Validators verify the signature and execute the Move function on the appropriate shared object

 - The smart contract emits an event (e.g.

-ForumEvent,TipEvent) - The backend indexes the event into SQLite
+ForumEvent,TipEvent) - The backend indexes the event into SQLite (batch sync with transactions for performance)

 Real-Time Sync

-IotaPolis uses four complementary sync mechanisms:
+IotaPolis uses five complementary sync mechanisms:

 | Mechanism | Latency | Description |